General and capabilities

 Dynamic engagements are powered by a rule engine based on at-location behavior and personas, which can be defined through the Location Personas app.

-Q. How is Cisco DNA Spaces different from Cisco Connected Mobile Experiences (CMX)?
+Q. How is Cisco Spaces different from Cisco Connected Mobile Experiences (CMX)?

 30-day free trial